10 Signs You Are an Omega Male

 8. You’re unmotivated

-Omega males are so looked down on by others, particularly alpha males because omega males tend to be unmotivated and unenthusiastic about being successful or accomplished.
-This lack of motivation could be why they tend to be unemployed, lazy, or impressionable.
+So, is omega better than alpha?
+Omega males are looked down on by others, particularly alpha males because omega males tend to be unmotivated and unenthusiastic about being successful or accomplished.
+This lack of motivation could be why they can be unemployed, lazy, or impressionable.

 It can be hard to be successful if you’re unmotivated.
 If you’re an omega male who finds it difficult to change, try to step back and see what interests you.
 It’s easier to be motivated and engaged when doing something you enjoy.